SANTÉ DIABÈTE WORKS

 Santé Diabète in action

-To develop strong public policies and sustainably strengthen the health system, the NGO is working with all its partners for better prevention and management of diabetes quality.
+To develop strong public policies and sustainably strengthen the health system, the NGO is working with all its partners for better prevention and quality diabetes care.

 Take action